1970

 What is a Discrete Input?

 So what is a "discrete input"?
-It's a way for an RTU to accept binary on/off data from other devices or sensors.
-The first of the two pins is wired into the other device/sensor, then the return is wired to the second pin.
+It's a way for an RTU unit to accept binary on/off data from other devices or sensors.
+The first of the two pins are wired into the other device/sensor, then the return is wired to the second pin.
 The RTU is then able to detect the presence or absence of voltage across the wire.

 In the common "dry contact" configuration, the input on the RTU is expecting to be wired into a dry contact closure (the circuit is closed, but no electricity is provided).
 In this configuration, the first ("output") pin of the discrete input has electric potential (typically +5 volts DC) that is detected by the second ("ground") pin when the contact relay output is closed.